 After doing the Tas-Silġ Walk, there’s plenty to do in both Marsaskala and Marsaxlokk.
 Other than exploring the quaint fishing villages or relaxing and swimming at the town’s bays, there are plenty of other activities on offer.

 Marsaskala is a popular destination for watersports.
 You could jet ski, rent a paddle board or kayak around the bay.
-In particular, Get Your Guide’s Ultimate Kayak Adventure is a sensational tour that explores and passes through Munxar Window!
-Otherwise, Marsaxlokk is famous for its Sunday Market.
-By all accounts, it’s well worth the visit!
+Otherwise, Marsaxlokk is famous for its Sunday Market, which is well worth the visit!

 Hiking Essentials For the Tas-Silġ Walk